 The main reason your audio is not working after upgrading the CPU is an unsupported audio driver to the latest hardware.
-Audio drivers, like sound cards and GPUs, are specific to each CPU and other hardware.
+Audio drivers, like sound cards and GPUs, are specific to each CPU and hardware.
 If you have upgraded the CPU but forgot to upgrade the drivers, you won’t be able to listen to any audio.

 There could also be more issues, like hardware or software issues.
 Some CPUs require additional audio manager support, like Realtek.
-These CPUs won’t work on the default windows drivers.
+These CPUs won’t work on the default Windows drivers.
 Here are a few possible reasons for no sound after the CPU change,

 Old Drivers: Latest CPUs don’t support old audio drivers.
-Sometimes you have older audio drivers for your previous firmware, but now it’s time to upgrade them according to your CPU.
+Sometimes, you have older audio drivers for your previous firmware, but now it’s time to upgrade them according to your CPU.

 CPU Requires Audio Manager: Audio managers are the best applications to manage all connected devices.
 All the latest CPUs require these managers to make it convenient for users to manage all devices from one place.